raember/bash-me/README.md

 Using `unlock` deletes the specified lock files.

 Beware: Unlocking inside the `EXIT`-trap leads to a deletion of the lockfile, if the script gets executed multiple times while the lock still exists because after acknowledging the lock file and exiting, the `unlock` command gets executed as well.
 To prevent that, it is advised to setup the lock before the signal trapping, if the `EXIT` signal is supposed to be trapped.

+### Decompression and extraction
+To extract an archive/compressed file of any type, the `extract` function can be used.
+It identifies the appropriate code to extract the file depending on its file extension.